linkeddatacenter/bigapi/README.md

 9) **Roles**: Mission and skills required in the project operations
 10) **Processes**: The ways to make things done

 ### Getting Started
 Information in this section helps your user understand your project by themselves.
 * What do your users need to do to start using your project?
 This could include downloading/installation instructions, including any prerequisites or system requirements.
 * Introductory road map

 Consider using the headings below for your getting started page.
-You can delete any that are not applicable to your project.:
+You can delete any that are not applicable to your project:

 ```markdown
 ## What is <your project name>?